 PsA is an extremely variable condition.
 Some people with PsA have virtually no symptoms whereas others suffer severe joint pain and restricted mobility.
+Environmental factors such as trauma or infection, as well as stress (physical or psychological), may trigger flares.
 Once the disease is triggered, PsA is usually a chronic relapsing condition.
 Chronic means that it is persistent.
 Relapsing means that, at times, the disease flares up (relapses) and at other times it settles down.
 There is usually no apparent reason why the inflammation may flare up for a while and then settle down.